Cat Nose Facts: 10 Things You Didn’t Know About Your Cat’s Sense Of Smell

 - Cats are born with a highly-developed sense of smell.
-Even before their eyes have opened, newborn kittens are able to distinguish their mother’s scent and locate where to nurse!
+Even before their eyes have opened, newborn kittens can distinguish their mother’s scent and locate where to nurse!

 - The color of a cat’s nose is directly related to the color of their fur.
-Black cats have black noses, white cats have pink noses, orange cats have orange noses, gray cats have gray noses, and so on.
-And if your cat is multicolored, they might just have a multicolored nose, too.
+Black cats have black noses, white cats have pink noses, orange cats have orange noses, and gray cats have gray noses.
+If you have a multicolored cat, she might even have a multicolored nose, too.
 Some kitties also have freckles on their noses.

 - Cats wear leather year round.
 The naked skin around a cat’s nostrils is called “nose leather.”

 - Cat “nose prints” are completely unique.
-Every cat’s nose has its own pattern of bumps and ridges, and just like human fingerprints, no two cat “nose prints” are alike.
-Nose prints could be used as a form of cat identification, if only they’d tolerate having their nose inked and stamped on a piece of paper!
+Every cat’s nose has its own pattern of bumps and ridges.
+And just like human fingerprints, no two cat “nose prints” are alike.
+They could be used as a form of cat identification, if cats would sit for inking their nose and stamping it on a piece of paper!

 - A cat nose knows all the local animal gossip.
 A cat’s sense of smell reveals all sorts of details about other animals in the area.
 Outdoor cats mark their territory with their eliminations, so if your cat goes outdoors, they can tell if anyone’s been intruding in their space!

 - The nose stimulates your cat’s appetite.
-Cats have very few taste receptors on their tongues, so it’s the smell rather than the flavor that stimulates the sense of hunger.
-That’s a big part of the reason why cats with respiratory infections or other nasal blockages stop eating; if they can’t smell their food, they won’t get hungry!
+Cats have very few taste receptors on their tongues, so it’s the smell, rather than the flavor, that stimulates the sense of hunger.
+In fact, cats with respiratory infections or other nasal blockages sometimes stop eating, because if they can’t smell their food, they don’t get hungry!

-- Mutual sniffing is a feline greeting.
+- Cats greet one another through mutual sniffing.
 When two cats approach each other, they sniff one another’s noses, sides, and rear ends before going about their regular business.
 This is the feline equivalent of saying, “Hey, how’s it going?
 Whatcha doin’?”

-- Some smells cats really don’t like.
+- Cats really don’t like some smells.
 Because cat noses are so sensitive, very strong odors can be distasteful and even uncomfortable to smell!
-Be cautious with scented cat litter; the smell might be nice to you, but it could be overwhelming for your feline friend’s nose.
-Cats are also known to dislike the smell of citrus, mint, eucalyptus, lavender and tea tree oil.
+Be cautious with scented cat litter: While the smell might be nice to you, it could overwhelm your feline friend’s nose.
+Cats are also known to dislike the smell of citrus, mint, eucalyptus, lavender, and tea tree oil.

 - Some cats lick their noses, but why remains a mystery.
-Some animal experts believe licking their nose acts as a reset button for a cat’s sense of smell, removing any residue that might be interfering with their need to smell other things.
-Others say licking their nose has nothing to do with smell, and is actually a sign of anxiety.
+Some animal experts believe that cats lick their nose as a reset button for their sense of smell, and that it removes any residue that might interfere with their need to smell other things.
+Others say licking their nose has nothing to do with smell, and actually signifies anxiety.
 What do you think?